bashtage/arch/doc/source/bootstrap/confidence-intervals.rst

 Percentile (``percentile``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The percentile method directly constructs condifence intervals from the emprical
+The percentile method directly constructs confidence intervals from the empirical
 CDF of the bootstrap parameter estimates, :math:`\hat{\theta}_b^\star`.
 The confidence interval is then defined.